SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 **Suggested Reading:** Although it is not specifically focused on technology or sustainability, Moten and Harney’s _[The Undercommons: Fugitive Planning and Black Study](https://www.akpress.org/the-undercommons.html)_ is a thought-provoking read about what it means to work ethically within the constraints of academia today).
 {{< /hint >}}

+## Energy Procurement

+Green tariffs are not straightforward.
+They push the energy market in the right direction, but energy that comes from the grid is currently supplied by a mixture of renewable and non-renewable sources, whoever your energy supplier is.
+Multi-year power purchase agreements supporting renewable investment should be used.
+The safest way for your institution to really control its carbon footprint would be to generate all its energy on-site from renewable sources.
+Short of this ideal, an institution can generate some of its energy on-site, and develop battery storage, to help reduce power draw from the grid (especially when demand is high).
+Institutions can also explore better scheduling of energy intensive activities.

 ### Question the Cloud

 For many of its users, the Cloud is invisible infrastructure, barely noticeable except when it breaks.
 [The Green Grid](https://www.thegreengrid.org/) is an industry consortium focused on data centre energy efficiency and sustainability, and a gateway to a variety of research and resources.
 Thoughtworks’s [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/docs/overview) is a promising-looking open source project for estimating the carbon footprint of data centre usage.